Verve Coffee Roasters

 What Fireclay products are you dying to use in future projects?

-I have been obsessed with the Agrarian Collection for a long time and can’t wait to use the Harvest/Pivot/Terrain tiles in the right project.
+I have been obsessed with the Agrarian Collection for a long time and can’t wait to use the Harvest/Pivot/Aerial tiles in the right project.

 What's your favorite thing about Fireclay Tile?